whisenhunt-robert/rpgame/README.md

 # Overview

-My goal for this project was to make an RPG Stimulator, which features the sprite you control, a village like background, and at least one None-Playable Character to interact with that says something when you walk-up to it.
+My goal for this project was to make an RPG Stimulator, which features the sprite you control, a village like background, and at least one Non-Playable Character to interact with that says something when you walk-up to it.

 I've learned how to create the game screen and set the background color; but I know I can add more to it.
 However, due to unfortunately situations with life such as moving into a new apartment, I wasn't able to finish what I started.